How to Check and Enable TPM For Windows 11 Update

 Note:

-● If you do not find the secure processor, it may be that your computer has a disabled TPM.
-In this case, you need to enable TPM or check the manufacturer’s support information of your computer to obtain information about the secure processor.
+● If you can't find the secure processor, it might be because your computer's TPM is disabled.
+You may need to enable TPM or check your computer's manufacturer support for more information about the secure processor.

 How to enable TPM 2.0 on the computer